css-band-aid/css-band-aid/README.md

 example:
   chunkfile('./path/to/css.css').then(function(parsedCss, { sourcemaps: true }) {
-    parsedCss.data                  //An array of css strings for each css chunk parsedCss.maps                  //An array of css sourcemap strings for each css chunk.
+    parsedCss.data                  //An array of css strings for each css chunk parsedCss.maps                  //An array of css sourcemap objects for each css chunk.
 This will be empty if sourcemaps is false. parsedCss.totalSelectorCount    //The total number of selectors in the provided css file });
 ```